-The calm and collected Wattson, who has spent her life watching the Legends compete in the Apex, finally has a chance to shine and is sure to be a useful tool in any party of three’s efforts to win a match.
+The calm and collected Wattson, who has spent her life watching the Legends compete in the Apex, is uniquely-suited to controlling specific areas of the map, and is sure to be a useful tool in any party of three’s efforts to win a match.

 A defensive fighter, Wattson’s kit revolves around setting up areas of protection for her team to zone away opposition, strangling potential choke-points and, of course, frustrating foes.

 Wattson won’t be for everyone and is far better at supporting teams.
 So if you find yourself as the run-and-gun type, or just want to enjoy a firefight, Wattson won’t be for you.

 When Wattson uses an Ultimate Accelerant, instead of recharging her Ultimate part-way, it instead recharges it fully, no matter what percentage her ultimate ability is at the time she uses it.
 Additionally, Wattson can carry two Ultimate Accelerants in an inventory slot, instead of just one, which can come in handy if a teammate needs their ultimate quickly.

 Wattson also received an extra passive in season eight, granting her the ability to regenerate her own shields passively after avoiding taking damage for six seconds.
 Wattson’s shields will regenerate on their own at a rate of one shield health every two seconds.
 It’s slow, but if players aren’t in any danger of fighting, they can save on batteries and shield cells by just letting the passive shield regeneration do its thing.

 Wattson can drop nodes that, when placed next to each other, create an electrified fence that damages and slows enemies.